tomwpublic/hubitat_boseSoundTouch/README.md

 # hubitat_boseSoundTouch

-This provides AudioVolume, MusicPlayer, and SpeechSynthesis driver capabilities as well as various functionality using PushableButton.
+This provides AudioNotification, AudioVolume, MusicPlayer, and SpeechSynthesis driver capabilities as well as various functionality using PushableButton.

 Most operations are local only, especially playback controls like play/pause/stop and volume controls.
 However, most of the functions that initiate or change playback (including TTS) do have a cloud interaction.